International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Ecosystem-Services.markdown

 To explore the 30 orders of the World Reference Base classification system, click [here](http://www.fao.org/soils-portal/soil-survey/soil-classification/world-reference-base/en/)

 ![Figure 2: Soil types in the Northern Hemisphere and their weathering processes classified by both the World Reference Base adn USDA Soil Taxonomy.]({{site.baseurl}}{{page.figures}}Figure6.jpg)
+*Figure 2: Soil types in the Northern Hemisphere and their weathering processes classified by both the World Reference Base adn USDA Soil Taxonomy.*

 # Soils formation to biome creation